 Adds several rows of new data to the existing data to work with.
 All the elements of

-is a JSON encoded string the array it evaluates to, need to have the same columns as the rest of the already existing data.
-Returns true
+data or, if data is a JSON encoded string the array it evaluates to, need to have the same columns as the rest of the already existing data.
+Returns true on success.Parameters:

 (array or JSON encoded string) dataset (required)